 Alleys & Ruins no. 141, Cotton Belt (2011, St Louis, MO, 10:30pm)

 The St. Louis Southwestern Railway, better known as The Cotton Belt Route, was formed in 1891 to supply a rail route from St Louis to Arkansas and Texas.
 The Cotton Belt was eventually bought out by Union Pacific, and this depot was shut down in the early 1970′s.
-It's an enormous building, as seen on the left.
+Its an enormous building, as seen above

 And Saturday night I attended the opening of Urban Edge, a fantastic group show I’m part of in Waukegan, just north of Chicago.
 The gallery (also called Urban Edge) had been an empty space owned by the city, which the art-loving mayor decided would become a huge beautiful industrial gallery.
 Vickie Marasco curated the show while David Motley with David Dallison helped transform the raw space into a little bit of Soho/Chelsea in downtown Waukegan.
 See the show at 220 Clayton St. A good time to go is this Sat Dec 3, from 2-5pm when the arts district holds its annual Holiday artwauk.
 Or call 847-902-6662 anytime for a VIP tour of the show.

 Vickie Marasco, painter David E. Dallison, party crasher me